 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 8 online hospitality management courses courses in 2026, ranging from Short Courses to Diploma.
+Australia offers 20 online hospitality management courses courses in 2026, ranging from Short Courses to Master's Degree.
 You can study online hospitality management courses fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 4 years to complete.
-Graduates commonly work as baristas, hotel front office attendants, receptionists or waitstaff across Australia.
+Courses typically take 1 month to 2 years to complete.
+Graduates may progress into roles such as Event Planner or hotel supervisor, and some VET-level programmes may be eligible for VET Student Loans or state-subsidised training.

 Displaying 20 of 20 courses